-Section 11: Using the Plan Coverage With Other Insurance .....
+Section 11: Using the Plan Coverage With Other Insurance.....
 55 Tells you how to get health care services if you have some other kind of insurance in addition to the plan.
-Section 12: Subrogation or Other Claim .....
-56 Tells about our right to collect payment from a third party if they are responsible for paying for your health care services.
-Section 13: Grievance, Appeal and State Appeal (Fair Hearing with the State) Process ....
-57 Tells you about your right to complain about the quality of care or service you get, how to appeal a decision we make, and how to request a State Appeal (Fair Hearing with the State).
-Section 14: Definitions .....
-62 Gives you some definitions of words that will help you better understand your health care and coverage.
-Section 15: Additional Information .....
-71 Tells you about: Health Care Directives Women's Health and Cancer Rights
+Section 12: Subrogation or Other Claim 56 Tells about our right to collect payment from a third party if they are responsible for paying for your health care services Section 13: Grievance, Appeal and State Appeal (Fair Hearing with the state) Process . . .
+57 Tells you about your right to complain about the quality of care or service you get, how to appeal a decision we make, and how to request a state appeal (Fair Hearing with the state).
+Section 14: Definitions 64 Gives you some definitions of words that will help you better understand your health care and coverage.
+Section 15: Additional Information 71 Tells you about Health Care Directives.
+Tells you about the Federal Women's and Cancer Rights Act.